 - a sustained drop in share price, especially relative to similar companies, indicating that investors value the company less

-Indeed, during the 2007-2009 credit crisis, high amounts of goodwill value were written down by many companies, peaking in 2008.
+Indeed, during the 2007-2009 Great Recession, high amounts of goodwill value were written down by many companies, peaking in 2008.

 If goodwill is found to be impaired, if its fair market value is less than its carried value, then it must be written down.
 According to generally accepted accounting principles (GAAP), the value of the goodwill cannot be increased even when business conditions improve.
 This will diminish stockholder equity, and may trigger covenants on any debts that the acquiring company has issued, and thus, imposes a risk for current stockholders.
 Such is the current case with Expedia, as is illustrated by this article: Tracking the Numbers - WSJ.com.

-An impairment loss is a non-cash item that will reduce current earnings and total assets.
+An impairment loss is a non-cash item that reduces current earnings and total assets.
 Less assets may increase return on assets in the next accounting period.
-Analyzing accounting entries for goodwill and impairments can be an effective tool in analyzing the quality of management: how well they choose and assimilate acquisitions.
+Analyzing accounting entries for goodwill and impairments is effective for analyzing the quality of management: how well they choose and assimilate acquisitions.

 The Purpose of Listing Goodwill as an Asset